What the 24 hour economy can look like for Sydney

 How can we foster the conditions for creativity to thrive?
 Hear from NSW's 24 Hour Economy Commissioner Michael Rodrigues, City of Sydney Deputy Lord Mayor Jess Scully, writer and poet Sara Saleh, Carla Theunissen from Sydney Olympic Park Authority, and host Steph Harmon, Culture Editor of Guardian Australia.

-As we emerge from the COVID fog of the last few years and grapple with its continued challenges and lasting impacts, now is the time to renew focus and vision to create the diverse and vibrant city we all want and deserve.
+As we emerge from the last two years of lockdown and grapple with the continued challenges and impacts of living with COVID-19, now is the time to renew focus and vision to create the diverse and vibrant city we all want and deserve.
 And building up the arts sector is a crucial part of that.

-In this Sydney Ideas event, we explore what the 24 hour economy looks like and steps to future proof the city.
-How do we breathe new life to the city and nurture a new diversity, including next gen talent, inclusive events and culture, and opportunities beyond the CBD?
+In this Sydney Ideas conversation, we explore what the 24 hour economy looks like and steps to future proof the city.
+How do we breathe new life and nurture a new diversity, including the next generation, inclusive events and culture, and opportunities beyond the CBD?

 Hear insights from industry experts and creative pioneers including:

-And we opened up our university to students again, and they came back in vast numbers.
-So happy to be gathering together once more big crowds, live music, food, trucks, hundreds of clubs and societies to join, you know, there is something joyful about coming together.
+We opened up our university to students again and they came back in vast numbers.
+So happy to be gathering together once more big crowds, live music, food, trucks, hundreds of clubs and societies to join.

-And we feel very strongly at the university that it's the community experience, that sort of vital part of the education, how wonderful it is to gather together how wonderful it is to learn together.
+You know, there is something joyful about coming together and we feel very strongly at the university that it's the community experience, that sort of vital part of the education.

-And I think that's an important example, I think, more broadly for our city, the debate around nightlife in our city has been a relevant and a pressing one for several years now dating back before the COVID shutdowns.
+I think that's an important example.
+I think, more broadly for our city, the debate around nightlife in our city has been a relevant and a pressing one for several years now dating back before the COVID shutdowns.

 But how do we do that after several years of disruption, and then several years before that, when the nightlife in our city was dialled down?

-So I'm now going to hand it over to our MC tonight.
-Steph Harmon; Steph is the culture editor of Guardian Australia.
-And she's going to moderate tonight's events and welcome our guests.
+So I'm now going to hand it over to our MC tonight, Steph Harmon.
+Steph is the Culture Editor of Guardian Australia and she's going to moderate tonight's event and welcome our guests.
 So Steph, over to you.

-Thank you, Mark Scott, it is a pleasure to have you here.
-And thanks everyone else as well for joining Sydney ideas today.
-I am culture editor of Guardian Australia.
+Thank you Mark Scott, it is a pleasure to have you here and thanks everyone else as well for joining Sydney Ideas today.

 So Sydney's nightlife.
 This is a particularly close to home topic for me.
 I was editing a Sydney music and arts magazine, more than a decade ago back when the nightlife in Sydney was bustling with venues and art shows and readings and gigs.

 In 2019, TimeOut magazine asked readers to judge 48 global cities on their nightlife and Sydney came in at number 48.
 And that was before the bushfires.
-It was before the pandemic was before the floods that we're seeing right now.
+It was before the pandemic, it was before the floods that we're seeing right now.

-So, you know, the pressing question is, how do we use this moment to rebuild?
+So the pressing question is, how do we use this moment to rebuild?
 To recreate or even create a more diverse and vibrant city?
-One that doesn't just revolve around inner cities, around bars, around booze.
+One that doesn't just revolve around inner cities, around bars, around booze?

-We have Carla Theunissen, who had a career in major events in Sydney, including at Sydney Festival and the Sydney Opera House, before working on cultural programmes and CBD activation for the City of Parramatta.
-She's now the Senior Manager of place activation at Sydney Olympic Park.
+We have Carla Theunissen, who had a career in major events in Sydney, including at Sydney Festival and the Sydney Opera House, before working on cultural programs and CBD activation for the City of Parramatta.
+She's now the Senior Manager of Place Activation at Sydney Olympic Park.

-And finally, we have the state of New South Wales' first 24 hour Economy Commissioner, Michael Rodriguez, who's heading up the major strategy to turn Sydney into a 24 hour city.
-He's spent 15 years at the helm of TimeOut, Australia.
-So he knows all about the phases that Sydney has been through, and where it's heading.
+And finally, we have the state of New South Wales' first 24 hour Economy Commissioner, Michael Rodrigues, who's heading up the major strategy to turn Sydney into a 24 hour city.
+He's spent 15 years at the helm of TimeOut Australia so he knows all about the phases that Sydney has been through, and where it's heading.